ricmac/Cybercultural/src/posts/026-crunchies-rww-canonical-design.md

 ---
-title: "ReadWriteWeb's Big Redesign & The Inaugural Crunchies"
+title: "ReadWriteWeb’s Big Redesign & the Inaugural Crunchies"
 description: "At the end of 2007, ReadWriteWeb unveils our new design — featuring a slash of vibrant red in the header!
-Also, we co-host the first Crunchies and I meet Mashable’s founder."
+Also, we co-host the first Crunchies in San Francisco and I meet Mashable’s founder."
 date: 2024-03-26
 permalink: "p/026-rww-redesign-2007-crunchies/"
 tags: ['web20', 'memoir', '2007', '2008']
-featureImage: "/assets/images/crunchies_4founders.jpg"
+featureImage: "/assets/images/crunchies_4founders-1024x576.jpg"
 ---

 ![The Crunchies](/assets/images/crunchies_4founders.jpg "The Crunchies"){loading="eager"}